Sana Maulit Muli (TV series): Book 2

 Given a chance to change destiny by the mysterious Mang Andres (Michael de Mesa), Travis leaps back in time to be with the person that he loves.

-George (Tonton Gutierrez) and Clara (Andrea del Rosario) are Camille's adoptive parents, and Jasmin's mother Emily (Mickey Ferriols) is Camille’s biological mother.
+George (Tonton Gutierrez) and Clara (Glydel Mercado) are Camille's adoptive parents, and Jasmin's mother Emily (Mickey Ferriols) is Camille’s biological mother.
 It is then revealed later on that George is the biological father of both Jasmin and Camille, as he was previously in a relationship with Emily.
 Camille was diagnosed with heart disease as a baby.
 Due to desperation as she could not afford treatment for her youngest daughter at the time, Emily gives up Camille for George and Clara to raise after the loss of their own child.
 Eventually, George lets Emily and Jasmin live at his home as house help, with Emily in particular being Camille’s nanny, under the exception that they do not tell Camille or Clara the whole truth.

 Bianca (Neri Naig) is Clara’s sister.
 She is a photographer from Boston who moves back after breaking up with her boyfriend.
 Brandon is falling head over heels for Bianca and she does as well, after all his visits to her photo shop.
 Finally, Bianca gives in, and accepts that she loves Brandon, sleeping in his condo for the night which results in her getting pregnant.

 Travis attempts to let Jasmin love him but the fact that Jasmin does not know about their love hinders him.
-Despite Mang Andres’ request to Travis of not to reveal what he knows about the past, he stubbornly continues to try to change everything.
+Despite Mang Andres' request to Travis of not to reveal what he knows about the past, he stubbornly continues to try to change everything.
 Every time Travis reveals something from the past, it ultimately causes a ripple in time.
 For one, he confronts Camille about her lie on being Poknat.
 Camille insists that she is indeed the real Poknat by singing Poknat and Bokbok's song and showing Travis the heart of the friendship, the sandal (which in Book 1 Camille did not have).
 Thus, instead of trying to gain Jasmin's love again, Travis could ultimately be changing the fabric of time for the worse; for example, Clara dies in a fire because of Travis.
 Jasmin realizes because of her life that Travis is saving, other people are dying in exchange for her life.
 But earlier, because Travis saved at the bet, Jasmin and Travis won't be disturbed by him and they can finally be together again.
 As the time comes closer, Travis tries to save Jasmin's life but is mistaken to have mental problems since his paranoia for Jasmin's safety is becoming worse.
 He's then confined in a hospital.